Maximilian-Pichler/Spark/readme.md

 For the second csv - which only contains two columns - the schema is created manually.

 **Renaming Columns**
+We rename the column "adr" to "average_daily_rate" to make it immediately recognizeble what it represents

 **NULL Values**
 Last but not least, we will check the quality of the data, by checking how many missing values it contains: